 He wasn’t to be disappointed.
 In 2005, just three years after his debut, Tony took the championship with six wins under his belt for the season - despite an injury and a disqualification.
 Aged 19, he was the youngest Italian to have won a major motocross world title.

 After just missing out in 2006, Tony won the championship again in 2007, with two rounds to go and 10 GP wins in the bag.
 In the same year he also had the chance to race in an MX1 GP, and joined the class permanently in 2009.
 Suffice to say, Tony exceeded expectations and won his first MX1 Championship with aplomb.
-Since 2009, Tony has continued to dominate, scooping a further four MX1 World Championship titles.
+Since 2009, Tony continued to dominate the world of MX1 – claiming the World Championship title every year – until he joined MXGP in 2014.